 Marek Radke was born in Olsztyn in 1952.
 In 1980s he moved to Germany where he presently lives and works.
 In 2008 he received a grant from The Pollock-Krasner Foundation (New York, US).
 In 2012, he was awarded the Prize of the Kunstverein Paderborn and the Sparkasse Paderborn-Detmold.
 Marek Radke has had in his career a number of solo exhibitions.
 His last big individual exhibit in Poland took place in National Museum in Szczecin in 2017.
 His artistic interests encompass mainly abstract painting and instalations.
-Until the end of October 2018 three of Marek Radke’s works from the newest series Gold, silver and… can be seen in Retroavangarda Gallery in Warsaw.
+Marek Radke’s artworks have been presented at several exhibitions at the Retroavangarda Gallery in Warsaw.

 Here is what dr Alexandra Sucrow has to say about Marek Radke’s newest pieces:

 Color and shape are the most important notions in the artistic expression of Marek Radke, who treats surfaces, space and light in various and exuberant ways.
 Always clearly defined, geometrical forms of all kinds determine not only the shape but also the composition of his works; creating divisions of the surface into smaller fragments, or extending as far as their contours merge into the edges of a painting or an object.
 Embodied in distinct and luminous shades of monochromatic color, the forms hang on the wall like signs in a mysterious language, freely float in space or rest in an ocean of various objects in different sizes – as an invitation to play.
 When the light goes out, the situation changes; phosphorescent colors shine as others disappear in the darkness.